 Our network experiences peak demand when electricity use is at its highest.
-For example, peaks often occur on hot days when air-conditioners are being used.
+For example, peaks often occur on hot days when air-conditioners are in use.

 One way we manage demand is by upgrading the network.
 This helps to increase the overall capacity of our network.
 Upgrades also ensure a safe and reliable power supply during peak times.

-We’re exploring different options to help reduce demand during peak times.
-Some of these include demand management technologies that help network efficiency.
+We’re exploring different non-network options to help reduce demand during peak times.
+Some of these include demand management technologies that help us to manage the network efficiently.

-The diagram below shows demand strategies used throughout the network.
+The diagram below shows our cutting-edge demand management options:

 Embedded generators are large systems installed close to substations to meet excess load requirements.
 They help during times of peak demand.
 These systems are often gas engines with a maximum capacity of between 5 and 10 megawatts.

-Mobile generators are a flexible resource that help to reduce stress caused by overloading network assets.
-Mobile generators can be deployed to minimise the impact on communities of extended outages due to asset damage.
+A mobile generator can be connected anywhere in our network provided it’s safe for our customers and crews.
+They are a flexible resource to help to reduce stress caused by overloading network assets.
+Mobile generators may be deployed to minimise the impact on communities of extended outages due to asset damage.
 These systems are often diesel engines with capacity of approximately 1 to 2 megawatts.

 To help reduce the risk of overloading network assets before and during peak demand periods, we work closely with commercial and industrial customers to reduce or shift activities to outside of these periods.